Open Flower Show

 Image credit by Favored1

-Big Bloomers - Judging Date was Thursday, July 18th, 2013 at 1:00 pm.Click thumbnail to view full-size
+Big Bloomers - Judging Day was Thursday at 1:00 pm.Click thumbnail to view full-size

 Yankee Doodle Dandy - Patriotic Arrangement - Prize: 2nd Place Red Ribbon